Version 4.0

 Notes

 • Sentence case is all in lowercase except for the first letter of the sentence and first letter of proper nouns.
-Title case uses uppercase for the first letter of all significant words (i.e. not short conjunctions, articles and prepositions), non-significant words that are four letters or longer (e.g. From) and both words in hyphenated compounds (e.g. Step-Parents).
+Title case uses uppercase for the first letter of all significant words (i.e. not short conjunctions, articles and prepositions), non-significant words that are 4 letters or longer (e.g. From) and both words in hyphenated compounds (e.g. Step-Parents).

 • In reference lists, always spell out the names of organisations (e.g. Australian Bureau of Statistics, not ABS), except when the publisher is the same as the author, in which case it is acceptable to use the shortened form (if there is one) for the publisher (not the author).
 For in-text citations, spell out the name in full at first mention, with the abbreviation in parentheses following, and use the abbreviation for subsequent mentions (both in the text and for in-text citations).